MartijnHoekstra2/IT-Handbook-guide2/_Group Policies (GP).md

           - Disable pre-release features or settings
           - Do not show feedback notifications
           - Toggle user control over Insider builds
+       - Windows Components/File Explorer
+          - Turn off caching of thumbnail pictures
+          - Turn off the caching of thumbnails in hidden thumbbs.db files
+          - Turn off the display of thumbnails and only display icons
+          - Turn off the display of thumbnails and only display icons on network folders
        - Windows Components/OneDrive
           - Prevent the usage of OneDrive for file storage
        - Windows Components/Search